← Back to Real Alcázar Tickets

 Can I visit the Real Alcázar in a wheelchair?

-Most of the ground-floor palace circuit and main garden paths are wheelchair-accessible, and a free wheelchair loan is available at the entrance subject to availability.
-The Baños de Doña María de Padilla require steps, the Cuarto Real Alto upstairs apartments have no lift, and parts of the Galería del Grutesco upper walk are stair-only.
-Email the Patronato in advance to plan an accessible route.
-[VERIFY current accessibility services on alcazarsevilla.org]
+Most of the ground-floor palace circuit and main garden paths are wheelchair-accessible, and wheelchair loan services may be available at the entrance (check alcazarsevilla.org for current details).
+Access to some areas such as the underground Baños de Doña María de Padilla may have limited accessibility, the Cuarto Real Alto upstairs apartments have no lift, and parts of the Galería del Grutesco upper walk are stair-only.
+Contact the Patronato in advance to plan an accessible route (see alcazarsevilla.org for current contact information).

 How early do I need to arrive for my timed slot?

 Arrive at the Puerta del León 10–15 minutes before your timed slot.
-Security screening at the door takes about 5 minutes in peak season, and your slot is the time you must enter, not the time you must arrive.
-Late arrivals can be re-allocated to a later slot at the staff's discretion — and on a sold-out day there may not be one.
+Security screening at the door may take several minutes during busy periods, and your slot is the time you must enter, not the time you must arrive.
+Late arrivals may not be admitted, so punctuality is essential.
 With a concierge skip-the-line ticket you walk to the priority queue rather than the general queue, but the timed-slot rule still applies.

 Is the Real Alcázar worth visiting if I've already seen the Alhambra?

 Strollers are permitted on the ground-floor palace circuit and most garden paths.
-The Baños de Doña María de Padilla and the upper Galería del Grutesco involve steps and are stroller-impractical.
+The Baños de Doña María de Padilla and certain upper-level areas involve steps and are stroller-impractical.
 A lightweight stroller or baby carrier is the most flexible setup.
-There is no on-site stroller hire.
+Check with the palace regarding stroller hire availability.

 How does the daily 1,500-visitor cap work?

-The Patronato sells timed-entry tickets across 30-minute windows from 09:30 until last admission.
+The Patronato sells timed-entry tickets in scheduled time slots throughout the day.
 Once the day's allocation across all windows is sold, the palace is full — even in-person walk-ups are turned away.
-In peak season (March–October) the cap is reached most weekends and on many weekdays.
+During peak tourist season, the daily capacity is frequently reached, especially on weekends.
 This is the single biggest reason international visitors regret arriving without a pre-booked slot.

 What's the Game of Thrones connection in detail?

-The Real Alcázar appeared as the 'Water Gardens of Dorne' — the Martell family seat — in seasons 5 and 6 of Game of Thrones (2015–2016).
+The Real Alcázar appeared as the 'Water Gardens of Dorne' — the Martell family seat — in several seasons of Game of Thrones.
 The Patio de las Doncellas, the Galería del Grutesco and the gardens around the Mercury Pond all feature in scenes with Doran Martell, Jaime Lannister and Bronn.
 The Baños de Doña María de Padilla appear as the 'underground vaults'.
-Filming was done outside opening hours and the palace was never closed to the public for the production.
-There is no official GoT tour, but a self-guided spotting circuit is straightforward — walk the standard route slowly.
+Filming was reportedly done with minimal disruption to normal visiting hours.
+Visitors can explore the filming locations by following the standard visitor route through the palace and gardens — walking slowly through the usual circuit makes spotting the key scenes straightforward.

 Can I take photos in the Cuarto Real Alto?

-Personal non-flash photography is generally permitted in the Cuarto Real Alto, but rules can vary slot to slot at the guide's discretion — particularly when the room contains historic textiles or painted ceilings.
-No tripods, no flash, no commercial equipment.
-Confirm with your guide at the start of the 30-minute slot.
+Photography is generally not permitted in the Cuarto Real Alto due to conservation requirements, though policies may vary depending on the specific rooms and current conditions — particularly when historic textiles or painted ceilings are involved.
+No tripods, no flash, no commercial equipment in any case.
+Confirm current rules with your guide at the start of your allocated time slot.

 Is there a Real Alcázar + Cathedral + Giralda combo ticket from the Patronato?

-The Real Alcázar and the Cathedral are run by separate organisations — the Patronato del Real Alcázar (city council) and the Cabildo Catedral de Sevilla (cathedral chapter) — so there is no single official combo ticket.
+The Real Alcázar and the Cathedral are run by separate organisations — the official operator (city council) and the Cathedral's own governing chapter — so there is no single official combo ticket.
 Each is bought separately.
-Concierge bundles that pair both on the same day are widely available; the practical rhythm is Alcázar at 09:30 and Cathedral after lunch.
+Concierge bundles that pair both on the same day are widely available; the practical rhythm is typically Alcázar in the morning and Cathedral in the afternoon.

 What language are the room signs in?

-Room cards inside the palace are bilingual Spanish–English.
-Some explanatory panels also include French.
-The official audio guide adds full coverage in Spanish, English, French, German, Italian, Portuguese, Japanese and Chinese.
+Room cards and explanatory panels inside the palace are available in multiple languages including Spanish and English.
+The official audio guide is available in multiple languages including Spanish, English, French, German, Italian, Portuguese, Japanese and Chinese.

 Sources